 Note: When working with HMD eye trackers it is important to understand how the eye tracker's coordinate system relates to the headset's position in a virtual 3D world (such as Unity).

 When there is a difference between the two locations, this offset needs to be taken into account when using gaze data in the virtual 3D world.
-For example, when using SteamVR in Unity together with Tobii Pro VR Integration, the origin of the HTC Vive headset in the virtual 3D world is not the same as the origin of the eye tracker's coordinate system.
-Please read the Useful tips and hints for Unity section for details.
+For example, when using the SteamVR Plugin in Unity together with Tobii Pro VR Integration, the origin of the HTC Vive headset in the virtual 3D world is not the same as the origin of the eye tracker's coordinate system.
+Read the Useful tips and hints for Unity section for details.

 Since the HMD eye trackers allow for very little movement in the z-axis (of HMD coordinate system), the equivalent of the "track box" of the eye tracker (see section about TBCS above) is described in only two dimensions, x and y.
 One such two dimensional "track box", or "HMD Tracking Area", is defined for each eye.